- Coronavirus FAQ's

 Sorry kids – it’s adults only round here.
-Your children are deemed as dependants, even though they may be over the age of 18, which means they don’t need to be on your Statement.
+Your children are deemed as dependants and even though they might be over 18, they don’t need to be on your statement.

 My former partner is on there!
 How did this happen?

-If your partner was covered on the cover at the time a premium payment was made, they’ll be listed under ‘other adult beneficiaries’.
-They won’t miss out on anything, though – a statement will be sent to them covering their share of premiums eligible for rebate and the rebate claimed only.
-If the last known email address was yours, we’ll send their statement to you.
-It’s just something we have to do.
+If your partner was covered on the policy at the time a premium payment was made, they’ll be listed under ‘other adult beneficiaries’.
+The statement issued will detail their share of premiums eligible for rebate and the rebate claimed only.

 Can I receive the rebate as a reduced premium?

 You certainly can!
-Give us a call and we’ll sort that out for you.
+Get in touch, and we’ll sort that out for you.